yoshiakionishi/max-patches/README.md

 https://github.com/yoshiakionishi/max-patches

 This repository contains Max patches made by Yoshiaki Onishi.
-You are welcome to download the files to explore what it does.
+You are welcome to download the files to explore what they do.

 Unless otherwise noted, all patches are licenced under the Creative Common BY-NC-SA 3.0.
 You may freely download this patch/app and use it for non-commercial and private use.   https://creativecommons.org/licenses/by-nc-sa/3.0/